parallelchain-io/parallelchain-protocol/Blockchain.md

 Users do the basic operations of DPoS (e.g., creating, staking, unstaking, and withdrawing a deposit) by creating transactions that include [staking commands](Runtime.md#staking-commands).

-## State Machine Replication
+### Byzantine Fault Tolerant State Machine Replication

-The ParallelChain protocol depends on release 0.2.0 of [HotStuff-rs](https://github.com/parallelchain-io/hotstuff_rs) for state machine replication.
-HotStuff-rs is an implementation of the HotStuff BFT SMR algorithm.
+The ParallelChain protocol uses release **0.2.x** of HotStuff-rs for state machine replication.
+HotStuff-rs is a Rust implementation of the [HotStuff](https://dl.acm.org/doi/pdf/10.1145/3293611.3331591) BFT SMR algorithm.
+Replica implementations use HotStuff-rs by implementing the [App](https://docs.rs/hotstuff_rs/latest/hotstuff_rs/app/trait.App.html), [Pacemaker](https://docs.rs/hotstuff_rs/latest/hotstuff_rs/pacemaker/trait.Pacemaker.html), and [Network](https://docs.rs/hotstuff_rs/latest/hotstuff_rs/networking/trait.Network.html) traits.

-HotStuff-rs interacts with replica implementations of the ParallelChain protocol through two simple traits:
+The [P2P](P2P.md) chapter specifies how replicas should implement Network, while this section is divided into three subsections:
+1. [App](#app) specifies the basic requirements on implementations of App.
+2. [Pacemaker](#pacemaker) specifies the basic requirements on implementations of Pacemaker.
+3. [Timing](#timing) specifies timing requirements on calls to App's `produce_block` and `validate_block` methods.

+#### App

-- [App](#app), which encapsulates logic for producing and validating blocks, and
+Implementations of App define logic for producing and validating blocks.
+App has three methods:
-- [Pacemaker](#pacemaker), which dictates how the logical clocks ("views") of replicas are synchronized, and which validator gets to propose a block at a given view.

-### App

-The app trait requires that replica implementations implement two functions: *produce block*, and *validate block*.
-In the former, leaders produce a block that satisfies the ParallelChain Mainnet specification.
-In the latter, replicas validate whether a proposed block satisfies the ParallelChain Mainnet specification.

-Calls to produce an [epoch boundary blocks](#epoch) additionally return the changes to the validator set between the current epoch and the next epoch.
+- `chain_id` specifies the correct value for the Chain ID fields in HotStuff-rs [progress messages](https://docs.rs/hotstuff_rs/latest/hotstuff_rs/messages/enum.ProgressMessage.html), blocks, and quorum certificates.
+If the replica replicates the Mainnet blockchain, this function must return 0.
+- `produce_block` is called by HotStuff-rs when a validator becomes a leader to produce a new block extending an existing branch.
+The Data field in the response must correspond to the part of a valid block specified in [equivalence between HotStuff-rs blocks and protocol blocks](#equivalence-between-hotstuff-rs-blocks-and-protocol-blocks), and the Data Hash field must be the hash of the Data as specified in [block header](#block-header).
+- `validate_block` is called by HotStuff-rs when a block is received in a proposal or a sync response.

-### Pacemaker
+#### Pacemaker

-Generally speaking, state machine replication algorithms for the partially synchronous network model (in which network latency may spike during exceptional periods) synchronize the actions of participating replicas by ensuring that they eventually agree on the same "view".
+HotStuff-r synchronizes the actions of participating replicas by ensuring that they eventually agree on the same "view".
 A view is a number used to decide which validator in the validator set becomes a *leader* and gets the exclusive right to propose a block during a given period of time.

 [Pacemakers](https://docs.rs/hotstuff_rs/latest/hotstuff_rs/pacemaker/index.html) ensure view synchronization by specifying functions that decide:
 - how long a replica should stay in a view (*view timeout*) and
 - who should be the leader of a given view (*view leader*).

-The ParallelChain protocol uses HotStuff-rs' [default pacemaker](https://docs.rs/hotstuff_rs/latest/hotstuff_rs/pacemaker/struct.DefaultPacemaker.html) with $B_{tbt}$ as the value for minimum view timeout.
+The ParallelChain protocol uses HotStuff-rs' [default pacemaker](https://docs.rs/hotstuff_rs/latest/hotstuff_rs/pacemaker/struct.DefaultPacemaker.html) with $B_{tbt}$ as the value for *minimum* view timeout.
+The default pacemaker exponentially increases the view timeout with the number of successive views that fail to form a quorum certificate for a block.

 |Formula|Value|Description|
 |---|---|---|
 |$B_{tbt}$|10|Target block time in seconds.|
 |$B_{netlatency}$|2|Expected worst-case network latency.|

-$B_{tbt}$ is the number of seconds that a replica spends in a given view to process a block proposed by the designated leader.
-This includes both the time waiting for a proposal, and the executing the block to validate it.

-Since $B_{tbt}$ needs to account for executing the block twice (once at the leader to produce it, and then at replicas to validate it) and also network latency, a leader should spend at most $\frac{B_{tbt}}{2} - B_{netlatency}$ seconds producing a block so that replicas will vote for it.
+For the Mainnet blockchain, the protocol aims to create a block every $B_{tbt}$.
+In order to achieve this, replicas must abide by specific [timing constraints](#timing) on `produce_block` and `validate_block` calls.

+#### Timing

+A single view proceeds in four sequential steps:
+1. The leader calls `produce_block` and produces a block.
+2. The leader broadcasts the block to all replicas.
+3. Replicas receive the block and call `validate_block` on it.
+4. Replicas send a vote for the block to the next leader.

+All four steps must take as close to $B_{tbt}$ seconds as possible.
+Assuming that steps 2 and 4 will each take about $B_{netlatency}$ seconds and splitting the remaining time equally between steps 1 and 3, we get that every call to either `produce_block` or `validate_block` must take as close as possible to $B_{tbt}/2 - B_{netlatency}$ seconds.

 ## Deciding limits